NoraFischer/GEO419A/README.md

 ## Description

 This program was developed as a final project of a university course on modular programming in remote sensing.
-The aim is to implement functions that
+The aim is to implement functions that:
 1) download and unpack a zip file
 2) scale a geotiff image from linear to logarithmic values
 3) visualise a geotiff file